-The source of information for our analysis is aggregate data collected from the OECD's Annual Labor Force Survey.36 Specifically, we collected annual series of country-specific unemployment, part-time and involuntary part-time employment rates starting in 1994 until today.
-The sample details are summarized in Table C5.
+The source of information for our analysis is aggregate data collected from the OECD's Annual Labor Force Survey.36 Specifically, we collected annual series of country-specific unemployment, part-time and involuntary part-time employment rates starting in 1994 until the latest available period (typically 2014).
+The sample details are summarized in Table D1.
 Inspection of the right-most column shows that, rather than a single definition of involuntary part-time work across countries, there are three or four different ones.
 Given the limited scope of our analysis we ignore those differences when making cross-country comparisons.
 To our best knowledge, there is no international hamornized definition of involuntary part-time work we could use instead.
-In light of the prevalence of involuntary part-time work, developing such a measure would be useful to obtain a richer characterization of labor market slack.
+In light of the prevalence of involuntary parttime work, developing such a measure would be useful to obtain a richer characterization of labor market slack.
 The US and the UK's official statistical agencies produce different measures of labor market slack combining information on different categories of unemployment and underemployment.
 Doing so could also prove important to improve our understanding of cross-country differences in the provision of public insurance against the reduction in working hours.
 Unlike the US, in many European countries short-time compensation schemes were intensively used during the Great Recession, thereby providing some income insurance to workers whose firms' reduced working hours (see Hijzen and Venn, 2011).

-Figure B2a plots countries' contemporaneous correlation between the unemployment rate and the involuntary part-time employment rate against their average involuntary part-time employment rates.
-The horizontal axis shows that the average involuntary part-time rates vary from just below 1% to just
+Figure D1a plots countries' contemporaneous correlation between the unemployment rate and the involuntary part-time employment rate against their average involuntary part-time employment rates.
+The horizontal axis shows that the average involuntary part-time rates vary from just below 1% to just below 7%, underscoring the extent and prevalence of this phenomenon in all sampled countries.
+Inspection of the vertical axis indicates that cyclical patterns are not uniform across countries (in some of them the correlation coefficient is negative and significant), but for the majority of countries there